Uterine fibroids

 Fibroids are the most common benign tumors in women and originate in the muscular wall of the uterus.
 It is estimated that approximately 7 out of 10 women will have fibroids at some point during their lifetime.
 However, their prevalence is 8 to 10% between the ages of 30 and 40.

-It is extremely rare for them to develop into malignant tumors that can be life-threatening to the woman who suffers from them.
+It is scarce for them to become malignant tumors that can be life-threatening to the woman who suffers from them.
 However, they can affect a woman’s health in other ways.
 Fibroids can cause abnormal and heavy vaginal bleeding; they can grow to a significant size and cause symptoms of pain and discomfort by compressing other organs in the female pelvis, such as the bladder and the intestine.
-Fibroids can affect the uterus in such a way that they interfere with the normal process of reproduction and the normal course of pregnancy.
-One in 4 women with infertility may have uterine fibroids.
+Fibroids can affect the uterus, interfering with the normal reproduction process and the ordinary course of pregnancy.
+One in four women with infertility may have uterine fibroids.
 However, they are responsible for only 2-3% of infertility cases if other causes are excluded.

-There is enough medical evidence to say that subserosals do NOT decrease the possibility of getting pregnant naturally, nor do they affect the development of the pregnancy.
+There is enough medical evidence to say that subserosal does NOT decrease the possibility of getting pregnant naturally, nor does it affect the pregnancy’s development.

 On the other hand, because they enter the uterine cavity, submucous fibroids create a hostile environment that interferes with embryo implantation and development; therefore, most medical authors and scientific publications agree that submucous fibroids decrease the chance of pregnancy and increase the risk of spontaneous pregnancy loss (miscarriage).

-There is a significant degree of controversy as to whether intramural fibroids affect the ability to become pregnant and the potential for pregnancy development.
-It appears that this only occurs when the fibroids are larger than 4.5 to 5 cm or when they are multiple.
+There is relevant controversy about whether intramural fibroids affect the ability to become pregnant and the potential for pregnancy development.
+This only occurs when the fibroids are larger than 4.5 to 5 cm or when they are multiple.

 There are several ways to study the presence of fibroids in a woman’s uterus.
 The initial approach is a medical consultation in which the symptoms that raise suspicion of the existence of fibroids are investigated.
 A clinical examination by the gynecologist is also especially important because abnormalities in the size and contours of the uterus can be detected, which are also suggestive of the disease.